 - Innovate and explore new pedagogies, techniques, and technologies for enhancing online and hybrid teaching and learning.

 - Create a community of practice and research around online and hybrid teaching and learning.

 - Impact the larger community through research and writing, workshops, and other activities and deliverables.

 Those interested in becoming facilitators must apply through the Distance Learning Call for Proposals (CFP).
-Selected facilitators will undergo facilitator orientation and participate in a facilitator cohort, coordinate meetings and activities with their FLC, and ensure the completion of the required core deliverables.
+Applicants selected to be facilitators will complete facilitator orientation and participate in a facilitator cohort that meets on a monthly basis.
+Facilitators will be responsible for coordinating meetings and activities for their FLC and ensuring the completion of required core deliverables.